camgitblame/chore/README.md

 ## Features
 - **Chore search**: Browse and select from a curated list of common household tasks
 - **Voice guidance**: Clear spoken instructions with ElevenLabs, auto-play on selection, mute control
-- **Step tracking**: Check off steps and get a friendly completion cue
+- **Step tracking**: Check off steps and get a congratulation message
-- **AI-Powered Advice**: Get contextual, personalized tips fo each chore using RAG with Ollama
+- **AI-Powered Advice**: Get tips fo each chore using RAG with Ollama
 - **Retro UI**: Neon-accented, dark theme in arcade style with fast chore search on desktop and mobile

 ## Tech Stack